 ON THIS PAGE: You will read about your medical care after cancer treatment is completed and why this follow-up care is important.
 Use the menu to see other pages.

 Care for people diagnosed with cancer does not end when active treatment has finished.
 Your health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your overall health.
 This is called follow-up care.

-Women treated for ovarian cancer may have an increased risk of breast cancer or colon cancer (Lynch Syndrome with certain types of ovarian cancer).
-They should talk with their doctors about screening tests for these medical conditions is recommended for you.
+Women treated for ovarian/fallopian tube cancer may have an increased risk of breast cancer, colon cancer, or Lynch syndrome (for certain types of ovarian/fallopian tube cancer).
+Talk with your doctor about screening tests for these medical conditions is recommended for you.

 Any new problem should be reported to your doctor, including pain, loss of appetite or weight, changes in your menstrual cycle, unusual vaginal bleeding, urinary problems, blurred vision, dizziness, coughing, hoarseness, headaches, backaches or abdominal pain, bloating, difficulty eating, or digestive problems that seem unusual or don’t go away.
 These symptoms may be signs that the cancer has come back or signs of another medical condition.

 Learn more about the importance of follow-up care.